secretflow/spu/CONTRIBUTING.md

 # Install dependencies
 # Be aware, brew may install a newer version of bazel, when that happens bazel will give an error message during build.
 # Please follow instructions in the error message to install the required version
-brew install bazel cmake ninja libomp go wget
+brew install bazelisk cmake ninja libomp wget

 # For Intel mac only
 brew install nasm